enableiot/iotkit-agent/README.md

 ## Usage

-For instructions how to use the `iotkit-agent` please the [iotkit-samples repo](https://github.com/enableiot/iotkit-samples).
+For instructions how to use the iotkit-agent please the [iotkit-samples repo](https://github.com/enableiot/iotkit-samples).

+## Certificates

+> Do not use the default certificates in production

+The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
+These are fine for public data submissions but should not be used for production deployments.

 ## License